-Name one river that provided water fro irrigation in Mesopotamia.
+Name one river that provided water from irrigation in Mesopotamia.
 (1 mark)

 State three ways in which the Akamba and Maasai interacted during the pre-colonial period.
 (3 marks)

 Give three contributions of Arabs towards the development of city states along the Kenyan coast before the 16th Century.
 (3 marks)